chandini2595/Stanford_Hackathon_AI_ArgumentCounter/README.md

 Built for the **Stanford Legal AI Hackathon**
 Sponsored by **Bloomberg**
-Developed by Chandini, Amrutha, Bharathi – AI Security & NLP Enthusiasts 🛡️🧠
+Developed by Chandini, Amrutha, Bharathi, Rutuja – AI Security & NLP Enthusiasts 🛡️🧠